sfwnisme/school-management-system/README.md

 - [ ] user and the current user's profile
 - [ ] implement the refresh token function. bug from the backend, it returns 500 "internal server error" status instead of 204 "no content"
 - [ ] in UI Components we need some times to add-on a customization while it is currentlly a customized component, thus you need to add the following snippet into the `className` of the UI Component `${props?.className}`.
 I need to check all the UI Components to add this feature
+- [ ] user protected-routes depends on the role

 ## UI components